-Within our model, the premium is set each year based on the organization's target loss ratio, therefore by definition premium trend is the same as claim trend.
+Within our model, the premium is set at actual premium rates for the first two years and is based on HealthTrust's target loss ratio in future years.
+Therefore by definition premium trend is the same as claim trend in years 3 and beyond.